This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 Amalfi Restaurant Suggestions

-∇ Taverna degli Apostoli— Tucked under the base of the Amalfi Cathedral.
-Go for dinner.
-Although the menu can be slightly limited, they serve fresh, homemade pasta, making for a deliciously memorable experience.
-They offer one of the best Torta di Limone, so save room.
+Tucked under the base of the Amalfi Cathedral on the left side of the stairs, this romantic taverna is a delicious option for dinner in the heart of Amalfi’s main piazza.
+Although the menu can be slightly limited, they serve fresh seafood and homemade pasta, and they create one of the best Torta di Limone (Amalfi Lemon Cake), so save room.

-∇ L’Abside — Wanting to escape the main thoroughfares?
-Take the winding side streets to this much smaller but quieter square where they serve a flavorful lunch and dinner.
-We loved it so much we went twice in one trip.
+If you want to escape the main thoroughfares of Amalfi, take the winding side streets to the much smaller but quieter Piazza dei Dogi where you will discover L’Abside serving up a flavorful lunch and dinner.
+We loved it so much that we went twice.
 The food, atmosphere, and service do not disappoint.

 Where to Stay in Amalfi

-There are so many fantastic places to stay along the Amalfi Coast, but I loved the Hotel Santa Caterina so much, I stayed there twice.
+There are so many fantastic places to stay along the Amalfi Coast, but I love the Hotel Santa Caterina so much, I’ve stayed there twice and am planning to go back this summer.
 Each time was equally above and beyond expectations.

 Why stay here?
 So many reasons…

-∇ THE VIEWS!
-To the left is Amalfi, and there is nothing but the blue, blue sea stretching out in front of you.
-Morning coffee and breakfast is served on one of the many terraces, and even though you may have an itinerary calling your name, you’ll want to linger.
+First of all, the view can’t be beat.
+To the left is Amalfi with nothing but the liquid blue sea stretching out in front of you.
+Morning coffee and breakfast are served on the terrace overlooking the Tyrrhenian Sea, and even though you may have an itinerary calling your name, you’ll want to linger.

 With those warnings out of the way, it’s a gorgeous walk with the sea rippling on your right and boats drifting in and out of the harbor below.

-*Note: The walk to town is completely downhill, meaning that the walk back is entirely uphill, so sometimes it’s nice to walk down and snag a tram or taxi at the pier to avoid overtaxing yourself (or in those cases when you might have had a little too much vino).
+*Note: The walk to town is completely downhill, meaning that the walk back is entirely uphill, so sometimes it’s nice to walk down and snag a tram or taxi at the pier back to the hotel to avoid overtaxing yourself (or in those cases when you might have had a little too much vino).

-∇ The Pool Deck & Elevator – If you can, try to save at least one day where you stay and enjoy the hotel amenities.
+The Pool Deck & Elevator – If you can, try to save at least one day where you stay and enjoy the Hotel Santa Caterina amenities.
 Vacations are for relaxing, right?

 From April to October, lunch is served at the AL MARE restaurant on the terrace just above the pool and patio. (*Note: If they have a Limone “Lemon” Pasta on the menu, order it.)

 For a casual snack, order from the “Beach Club Bar.”
-They’ll make you any poolside cocktail you wish, or if you’re just in the mood for some prosecco, they’ve got it all.
-All drinks come with a salty accompaniment like pistachios and juicy green olives.
+They’ll make you any poolside cocktail you wish, or if you’re just in the mood for some prosecco or mineral water, they’ve got it covered.
+All drinks come with a salty accompaniment like pistachios and juicy green olives because Italians typically never drink alcohol without eating.

 The locals will tell you that a day trip to Ravello is a must.
-If you’re in Amalfi for more than a day or two, it’s a place you definitely want to go to.
+If you’re in Amalfi for more than two days, it’s a place you definitely want to visit.

 If you choose to drive yourself, take note that it is a winding, uphill road, and once you reach Ravello, you’ll need to pay to park in a designated lot and walk to the village (which isn’t far).

-Once you’ve worked up an appetite touring Villas and exploring the mountaintop village, stop in for a bite of lunch at Palazzo della Marra.
-A little off the beaten path, this B&B is located in one of the most ancient, medieval buildings in all of Ravello.
+Once you’ve worked up an appetite after touring Villas and exploring the mountaintop village, stop in for a bite of lunch at Palazzo della Marra.
+Located a little off the beaten path, this B&B with its inviting wine bar enoteca is located in one of the most ancient, medieval buildings in all of Ravello.

 They offer a wide selection of local wine, fresh pasta dishes, and various seafood options.
 The friendly, welcoming staff makes it a win-win all around.